essenmitsosse/simple-dom-helper/README.md

 $findDivAgain === $div // TRUE
 // The DomElement associated with an element in the dom is cached and it will always return the same object.
 ```

-There are basically no checks for wrong types or values.
-It is assumed that you make sure to pass the correct values and the correct types.

 ### domHelper